-The West Ashley Greenway, which runs for ten and a half miles through the heart of Saint Andrew’s Parish and greater West Ashley, is a free recreational amenity and one of the best kept secrets in the Charleston suburbs, boasting beautiful views, well maintained trails for jogging, walking, or cycling, and with an interesting backstory dating back centuries.
+The West Ashley Greenway, which runs for eight miles through the heart of Saint Andrew’s Parish and greater West Ashley, is a free recreational amenity and one of the best kept secrets in the Charleston suburbs, boasting beautiful views, well maintained trails for jogging, walking, or cycling, and with an interesting backstory dating back centuries.

 The trail begins at South Windermere Shopping Center off of Folly Road near Wappoo Creek and continues to Johns Island past several subdivision and luxury apartment complexes- and some rural sites- between the Stono and Ashley Rivers, with several access points and places to park along the trail.

 The Greenway runs on a linear trajectory that follows the former path of the Croghan’s Branch of the Atlantic Coastline Railroad, which chugged its way through the plantations of St. Andrew’s Parish that had already been in use for over a century by the antebellum steam era.
 According to historian H.A.M.
 Smith, Fenwick’s Point lay near the start of today’s trail at Wappoo Creek.
 Oliver Jordan’s Creek and Colleton’s Creek framed Mrs. Woodward’s estate, and west of that was the large Bluff Plantation of the Lucas family.
 John Lucas came to St. Andrew’s from Antigua and later passed the plantation to his son George Lucas; whose daughter was the famed Eliza Lucas Pinckney who experimented with indigo production in the colonial era.
 Godfrey’s plantation (also called Quarterman and Geddes Hall) was next, bounded by Littlebury, with Silk Hope Plantation at the John’s Island end of the today’s trail.